PPISP: Physically-Plausible Compensation and Control of Photometric Variations in Radiance Field Reconstruction: Preliminaries

 \paragraph{Radiance Field Reconstruction} aims to optimize a parametric representation of a scene's volumetric density $\sigma \in \mathbb{R}$ and emitted radiance $\mathbf{c} \in \mathbb{R}^3$.
 The radiance $\mathbf{L}(\mathbf{r})$ of a camera ray $\mathbf{r}(x) = \mathbf{o} + x\,\mathbf{d}$ with origin $\mathbf{o} \in \mathbb{R}^3$ and direction $\mathbf{d} \in \mathbb{R}^3$ is rendered from this representation as

 where $T(x) = \exp(-\int_{near}^{x} \sigma(\mathbf{r}(y)) \, dy)$ denotes the transmittance along the ray.
-The optimization is supervised using ground truth images $\mathbf{I}$ captured by one or more cameras with known extrinsics and intrisincs.
+The optimization is supervised using ground truth images $\mathbf{I}$ captured by one or more cameras with known intrinsics and extrinsics.
 This standard formulation alone does not account for camera-specific imaging effects.

 \paragraph{Camera Image Formation} is the process through which the radiance $\mathbf{L}$ is converted to the final image:

 Here, the function \(\mathcal{F}(\cdot)\) models the complete image acquisition process, including lens distortions (e.g., vignetting, chromatic aberrations), exposure settings (aperture, shutter time), sensor characteristics (spectral response, noise, gain), and ISP operations according to some parameters \(\mathbf{\Theta}\).
 While some components of this process remain constant across acquisition time, others may vary due to manual adjustments or automatic adaptation by the sensor controller.